Momentum spirals in multiphoton pair production revisited: Introduction

-Recently, vortices have attracted people more and more attention, which has been widely investigated in atomic and molecular ionization \cite{Macek2009,K2016,L2020}, nonlinear optics \cite{Harris1994}, type-II superconductors \cite{Blatter1994}, plasmas physics \cite{Uby1995,Shukla2009}, atomic condensates \cite{Madison2000}, and so on.
-Moreover, our previous studies showed that there exist also the significant vortex structures in multiphoton pair production \cite{Li:2017qwd,Li:2019hzi}.
-The vortices formed with an even number of spiral arms in two counter-rotating circularly polarization (CP) laser fields with one-color is reported in Ref. \cite{Li:2017qwd}.
-Then the vortices constituted by an odd number of spiral arms in two counter-rotating elliptically polarization fields with two-color are also discovered \cite{Li:2019hzi}.
-These primary studies have indicated that the vortices in multiphoton pair production are sensitive to the field parameters.
+Recently, spirals have attracted people more and more attention, for example, the spirals structures of photoelectron momentum distributions are identified in the multiphoton ionization under two counter-rotating circularly polarization (CP) fields \cite{Ngoko:2015Ele,Pengel:2017Elec}.
+The momentum spirals in photodetachment from the H$^{-}$ driven by pairs of counter-rotating CP pulses are revealed in Ref. \cite{Majczak:2022}, meanwhile, it is reported the formation of electron vortices \footnote{Note that the roots of vortices can be traced back to the Ref. \cite{Dirac:1931}, in which Dirac showed that in three-dimensional space the vortex motion is described by lines where the complex amplitude vanishes and that the circulation of the probability current around the contour containing such a line does not disappear and is quantized.
+It is known that vortices are different from spirals, in our work, we focus on the spiral structures in the momentum distributions of created particles.} in the same photodetachment driven by single CP pulse or pairs of co-rotating CP pulses.
+In fact, spirals have been widely investigated in atomic and molecular ionization \cite{Macek2009,K2016,L2020}, nonlinear optics \cite{Harris1994}, type-II superconductors \cite{Blatter1994}, plasmas physics \cite{Uby1995,Shukla2009}, atomic condensates \cite{Madison2000}, and so on.
+Interestingly, our previous studies showed that there exist also the significant spiral structures in multiphoton pair production \cite{Li:2017qwd,Li:2019hzi}.
+The spirals formed with an even number of spiral arms in one-color two counter-rotating CP laser fields with time delay \footnote{About the time delay, some researches have been performed for the Compton radiation spectra \cite{Krajewska:2014} and the Breit-Wheeler pair production \cite{Jansen:2017}.} is reported in Ref. \cite{Li:2017qwd}.
+Then the spirals constituted by an odd number of spiral arms in two-color counter-rotating elliptically polarization fields with time delay are also discovered \cite{Li:2019hzi}.
+These primary studies have indicated that the spirals in multiphoton pair production are sensitive to the field parameters.

-On the other hand, it should be noticed that the previous researches have been worked within some limited range, for instance, either the cycle or the time delay between two fields is fixed, etc. However, for various cycles and time delays, is there still a vortex in multiphoton pair creation?
-How about the vortex changes when the relative phase is introduced between two fields?
-Since the momentum pattern and vortex is very sensitive to the ellipticity of polarized fields, what is the range of ellipticity to observe vortices effectively?
+On the other hand, it should be noticed that the previous researches have been worked within some limited range, for instance, either the cycle or the time delay between two fields is fixed, etc. However, for various cycles and time delays, is there still a spiral in multiphoton pair creation?
+How about the spiral changes when the relative phase is introduced between two fields?
+Since the momentum pattern and spiral is very sensitive to the ellipticity of polarized fields, what is the range of ellipticity to observe spirals effectively?